manuels/lunadht/README.md

     $ ./demo_get.py 4321 "What is the answer to the great question, of life, the universe and everything?"
     42

+Your value can take up to 924 bytes.

 ## DBus API

 Bus name: `org.manuel.LunaDHT`